 With data collection support from the Center's graduate students, the Outdoor Recreation Roundtable (ORR) now offers a comprehensive list of funding-ready projects.

-Working in collaboration with AARP and the College of Public Health & Human Sciences, the Center identified research and training opportunities dedicated to making the outdoors more accessible and inclusive of the 50+ community.
+Working in collaboration with AARP and the College of Public Health & Human Sciences, CORE identified research and training opportunities dedicated to making the outdoors more accessible and inclusive of the 50+ community.

 One of the outcomes of the project included a proposed set of competencies necessary for all customer service employees in the outdoor recreation industry.
 These competencies will be used as standards to develop the curriculum and learning outcomes for future trainings.